Legal ReformThe Barbra Schlifer Clinic is a resource on legal issues relevant to victims of violence.

 Legal reform are words that hold specific protections in law but are equally contested in law.
 Law and the courts are where everything needs to be defined and scaled into a test that judges can apply to a particular situation.

-Barbra Schlifer Clinic raises its voice on a number of important legal issues so that all women can build lives free from violence, and provide expertise to other community agencies working with women experiencing violence.
+Barbra Schlifer Clinic raises its voice on a number of important legal issues so that all women and gender diverse people can build lives free from violence, and provide expertise to other community agencies working with women and gender diverse people experiencing violence.

 Children’s Law Reform Act and the Divorce Act.